crashoverride777/swifty-ads/README.md

 ## Usage

-Note: SwifyAds will always display test app when testing in debug mode.

 ### Update Info.plist:

 Add a new entry in your apps info.plist called `GADIsAdManagerApp` (String) with a value of `YES` when using SDK 7.42 or higher